sunil-dhaka/sunil-dhaka/README.md

 </a>
 <br />
 <br />
-I am a life-long learner, and I am always very focused on maximising my learning experiences.
-I am a tech freak who stays updated with recent technological advancement and love to discover new tech in the industry.
-I love to dig deep down into a program and see how all the pieces fit together in my free time.
-I am a curious Learner and also academically oriented to maximize my learnings.
+I'm a perpetual learner.
+Tech enthusiast, always hunting latest open source utilities to help me with my flow and problems at hand.
+Delving into programs, puzzling over their inner workings.
+Curious learner, academically inclined.
+My work interests are deeply rooted in the domains of Artificial Intelligence, Natural Language Processing, Computer Vision, Data Structures and Algorithms, as well as Mathematics and Statistics.
+I am constantly seeking opportunities to expand my knowledge and contribute to the ever-evolving landscape of these disciplines.

 Technologies worked on:
-- Python, C, R, SQL, Javascript, Bash/Shell
+- **Programming:** Python, C, R, SQL, Javascript, Bash/Shell
-- GCP, Kubernetes, Docker, Azure, AWS
+- **Cloud Ops:** GCP, Vertex-ai, Kubernetes, Docker, Azure, AWS
-- Flask, YOLO, CUDA, OpenCV
+- **Libraries:** pytorch, tensorflow, keras, librosa
-- Git, LATEX, MySQL WB, Linux Shell, Ubuntu
+- **Utilities:** Git, LATEX, cloud shells,

 Cheers,
 Sunil Dhaka